OfficeDev/teams-toolkit-samples/spfx-productivity-dashboard/README.md

     > This step will build a SharePoint package (*.sppkg) under `sharepoint/solution` folder.
 The Teams Toolkit will automatically upload and deploy it to your tenant App Catalog site.
 Only tenant App Catalog site admin has permission to do it.
 If you are not the admin, you can create your test tenant following [Setup your Microsoft 365 tenant](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/set-up-your-developer-tenant).
 1. Go to your SharePoint Admin center.
 In the left-hand navigation, select `Advanced` and then `API Access`.
 You should see pending requests for each of the permissions requested in src\config\package-solution.json file.
 Select and approve each permission.

-### Preview the app in Teams

-1. Once deployment is completed, you can preview the app.
-In Visual Studio Code, select target environment and click `Preview App` in ENVIRONMENT panel to open a browser.

 ## Further Reading

 - [Build a SharePoint web part with the Microsoft Graph Toolkit](https://learn.microsoft.com/sharepoint/dev/spfx/web-parts/get-started/build-web-part-microsoft-graph-toolkit?WT.mc_id=m365-80548-wmastyka)